kersorianek/mon-portfolio/_posts/2018-09-23- Life Cycle of a Bug.md

 # Not a bug / Enhancement:

-If the application's functionality remains unchanged, it is marked as "Not a bug / Enhancement."
-For example, if a customer wants to alter the color of some text, this is not a bug, but rather a minor tweak in the application's design.
+If the application's functionality remains unchanged, it is marked as "Not a Bug/Enhancement."
+This means that the issue reported is not a bug but rather a minor tweak in the application's design.

+In conclusion, understanding the bug life cycle is essential in software testing.
+It helps ensure that software defects are detected, reported, and resolved effectively.
+By following the various stages of the bug life cycle, software developers and testers can ensure that the software they produce is of high quality and free of bugs.

 ----------------------------------------------------------------------